BorisLouis/CLIM/README.md

-# corrClusterAnalysis
+# Correlation clustering Imaging Guide
-Code to cluster pixel in image based on intensity fluctuation similarity
+Code to cluster pixel in image based on intensity fluctuation synchronicity, using pearson correlation.

+Description in Progress